The Interior Life“The Imitation of Christ” – Book II

 It is the humble man whom God protects and liberates; it is the humble whom He loves and consoles.
 To the humble He turns and upon them bestows great grace, that after their humiliation He may raise them up to glory.
 He reveals His secrets to the humble, and with kind invitation bids them come to Him.
 Thus, the humble man enjoys peace in the midst of many vexations, because his trust is in God, not in the world.
 Hence, you must not think that you have made any progress until you look upon yourself as inferior to all others.

-Chapter III.
 Goodness and Peace in Man

 First keep peace with yourself; then you will be able to bring peace to others.
 A peaceful man does more good than a learned man.
 Whereas a passionate man turns even good to evil and is quick to believe evil, the peaceful man, being good himself, turns all things to good.